AlexWS12/sharkbytes2025/docs/TENSORRT_SETUP.md

 ## Important Notes

-⚠️ **Hardware-Specific:** The `.engine` file is compiled for your specific Jetson Orin Nano.
+WARNING: **Hardware-Specific:** The `.engine` file is compiled for your specific Jetson Orin Nano.
 Don't copy it to other devices.

-⚠️ **Keep Source Files:** Always keep `yolo11n.pt` and `yolo11n.onnx` as source files.
+WARNING: **Keep Source Files:** Always keep `yolo11n.pt` and `yolo11n.onnx` as source files.
 The engine is just an optimized version.

-⚠️ **Image Size:** The engine is built for a specific input size (160x160).
+WARNING: **Image Size:** The engine is built for a specific input size (160x160).
 If you change `YOLO_IMGSZ`, rebuild the engine.

-⚠️ **Build Time:** Building the engine takes ~10-15 minutes on Jetson Orin Nano.
+WARNING: **Build Time:** Building the engine takes ~10-15 minutes on Jetson Orin Nano.
 This is a one-time process.

 ## Why test_tensorrt.py Had an Infinite Loop